-We have recently closed our seasonal tourist service from Troon to Larne which has resulted in further pressure on the A77 with additional tourist traffic heading for the Lochryan Ports.
+We closed our seasonal tourist service from Troon to Larne in October 2015 which resulted in further pressure on the A77 with additional tourist traffic heading for the Lochryan Ports.
 Although the route ultimately proved unviable, because of the type of craft used and the cost of fuel, one of the main drivers for the Troon service was customer demand and the reluctance of customers to travel down the A77 to the ferry ports in Cairnryan.